revelryengine/platform/packages/gltf/__docs__/development.md

 ## Unmarshalling

-The `GLTFProperty.unmarshall()` static method is the core mechanism for converting raw JSON glTF data into typed JavaScript class instances.
+The [`GLTFProperty.fromJSON()`](../gltf-property#fromjson) static method is the core mechanism for converting raw JSON glTF data into typed JavaScript class instances.
 This method handles the complex task of dereferencing indices to object references and managing the object graph during deserialization.

 ### What is Unmarshalling?